thesysadmindev/g6s-blackbook/README.md

 # g6s-blackbook

-g6s-blackbook is a simple FiveM ESX resource, that logs all of a connecting player's identifiers to a table within the server database as well as the time they connected, and sends a message to a Discord channel via a webhook.
+g6s-blackbook is a simple FiveM ~~ESX~~ standalone resource, that logs all of a connecting player's identifiers to a table within the server database as well as the time they connected, and sends a message to a Discord channel via a webhook.

 The possibilities are endless with this resource!
 It can be used to moderation on both FiveM servers and linked server forums (so if a player is banned from a server they are banned from the forum), clearing out player data for those who have not connected for a set time period, etc.

-This resource is functional, albeit not fully optimised so feel free to fork the repo, make modifications and submit a pull request.
+This resource is ~~functional, albeit not fully optimised~~ performs much better now and can be used independent of the framework usedm so feel free to fork the repo, make modifications and submit a pull request.
 If it all checks out I'll merge.

 If you find any bugs or have any problems, open an issue and I'll see what I can do!

+A MASSIVE thankyou to [@mortdudley](https://github.com/mortdudley) for the significant improvements in pull request #2 to convert to standalone, cleaning code, oxmysql support, debug changes and for his time.

 Thanks,
 The Sysadmin